dwisiswant0/increment-commit-hash/README.md

 ### Global

-Global means it applies to all your git projects and to install it you have to do-it-yourself (DIY) and of course at your own risk too!
+Global means it applies to all your git projects and to install it you have to do-it-yourself (DIY) manually.

-Add alias for `git` command inside your `.bash_aliases` file:
+Add a Bash function for `git` alias command inside your `.bash_aliases` file:

 ```bash
 git() {